Constitutional Union Party (United States): Formation

-Senator John J. Crittenden of Kentucky, Henry Clay's successor in border-state Whiggery, led a group of conservative, unionist congressmen in forming the Constitutional Union Party.
+Senator John J. Crittenden of Kentucky, Henry Clay's successor in Southern Whiggery, led a group of conservative, unionist congressmen in forming the Constitutional Union Party.
 At Crittenden's behest, fifty former and current members of Congress met in Washington, D.C. in December 1859, where they agreed to form a new party dedicated to preserving the union and avoiding debates over slavery.
 The new party received the blessing of the respective national committees of the Whig Party and the American Party, and was officially formed on February 12, 1860.

 Among the members of the new party's executive committee were Crittenden, former Democratic Senator William Cabell Rives of Virginia, 1852 Whig vice presidential nominee William Alexander Graham of North Carolina, former Congressman John P. Kennedy of Maryland, and newspaper editor William Gannaway Brownlow of Tennessee.
 In the North, the party drew support from conservative former Whigs such as Edward Everett and Robert Charles Winthrop.
 Many of these Northerners, including Everett, were followers of Daniel Webster, a Whig senator from Massachusetts who had died in 1852.

 Party leaders did not expect to win the election outright, but instead sought to win states in the Upper South and the Lower North.
 They were particularly focused on Maryland, the lone state won by Fillmore in 1856, as well as Kentucky, Tennessee, Virginia, Ohio, and Pennsylvania.
 Constitutional Unionists hoped to deny an electoral vote majority to any one candidate, thereby forcing a contingent election in the House of Representatives.
 Party leaders hoped that, in such a contingent election, the House would reject the other eligible candidates as too extreme and instead elect the Constitutional Union nominee.